 One thousand seven hundred years ago, the Roman Emperor Diocletian built a palace on the peninsula near the great Roman city Salona.
 He wanted to spend his last days in the palace.
 As a result, Diocletian Palace and the entire historical core of Split have been on the World Heritage UNESCO list ever since 1979.

 Split has excellent traffic connectivity.
 Split International airport is just 20 minutes and highway 15 minutes driving from the city center.
-To reach the city from the airport, take the direct bus line from the airport to the city center or a taxi.
+To reach the city from the airport, take the direct bus line to the city center, Uber, or Taxi.

 Split offers many cultural happenings, film music festivals, exhibitions, excellent museums, and concerts.
 A few years in a row is a host to a world-known Ultra Europe Music Festival.